47degrees/functional-error-handling/deck/README.md

 ## Requirements

-1. Arm a Nuke launcher
+1. Arm a Nuke launcher <!-- .element: class="fragment" -->
-2. Aim toward a Target
+2. Aim toward a Target <!-- .element: class="fragment" -->
-3. Launch a Nuke and impact the Target
+3. Launch a Nuke and impact the Target <!-- .element: class="fragment" -->

 ---